QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

     - Memory sizes were growing
     - large and growing gap between random sequential I/O performance
     - Existing file systems perform poorly on many common workloads
-        - e.g. large number of writes to create a new fuke
+        - e.g. large number of writes to create a new file
     - file systems were not RAID-aware
 - LFS log-structured file system
-    - uffers all updates in an in- memory segment
+    - buffers all updates in an in-memory segment
     - written to disk in one long sequential transfer if buffer full

 ## Harmony